meliorator/yii2-cron/README.md

 =====================
 Create Cron jobs from browser, and look that run logs

-Forked from sharkom/yii2-cron with some modifications:
+Forked from sharkom/yii2-cron with some modifications

-1. Some fixes migration
-2. Return build command as vasadibt/yii2-cron

 Installation
 ------------